Why Is Anything Conscious?: From Rocks to Einstein: The Hierarchy of Being

 \section{From Rocks to Einstein: The Hierarchy of Being}

-To illustrate how our argument applies in the real world we describe stages of conscious organism.
+In the last section of the paper we suggest the problem of phenomenal consciousness has it backwards.
+The question is not why qualia exist, but why anyone thinks representational contents can exist in a prelinguistic organism without direct modelling of qualities (i.e. qualia) and discrimination via information processing of cause and affect.
+To illustrate how our argument applies in the real world we need to go back to the simplest basic level and describe stages of conscious organism.
 Each stage follows from scaling up supply and demand for w-maxing, through natural selection.
 For each stage we point out animals which are likely to be \textit{at least} so conscious:\\

 $0:$ Inert \textit{(e.g. a rock)}

 $1:$ Hard Coded \textit{(e.g. protozoan)}

 $2:$ Learning \textit{(e.g. nematode)}